The Chicken, The Egg, Wedding Venue & Day

 If you’re someone who wants to play it safe, selecting a date range is one way to move forward.
 Review a calendar and select a few dates that work for you and your families – allowing for considerations like major events, work schedules, holidays and the like.
 By choosing a date range rather than a specific single date, finding a venue that works for your style, budget and schedule can be done without too much added stress.
 Just remember, while Saturday is the most popular day of the week for weddings, Fridays and Sunday weddings are also a great option as well, and more budget friendly.

-View More: //sarahandrachel.pass.us/jamesandkayla
+View More: https://sarahandrachel.pass.us/jamesandkayla

 From our perspective, we can understand the great benefit to selecting a range of dates, or even a season, that a person would want to be married in.
 It gives the best chances for selecting a venue the couple truly loves, at a time of year they prefer.
 When we begin to look at the numbers of available weekends in a given year, it’s interesting to see the ‘competition’ to nailing down a wedding date during prime time.